oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 ### Summary

-This feature will model all the scheduling into a single api, that ovirt admins can alter and enhance default scheduling behavior.
+This feature will model all the scheduling into a single API, that oVirt admins can alter and enhance default scheduling behavior.

 ### Owner